-Here at CollegiateParent, three of us are parents of current high school seniors who have applied to college and are spending this month finalizing their college decisions.
-Campus visits have taken us to both coasts and points in between.
-Now we are sifting through the impressions, photos and facts.
+Here at CollegiateParent, quite a few of us are the parents of high school and college students.
+A year ago, three of us had high school seniors who’d applied to college and were spending late March/early April finalizing their college choices.
+Campus visits had taken us to both coasts and points in between and the time had come to sift through the impressions, photos and facts.

 If you’re in this situation, we hope our ideas for creating a chart to compare and contrast the schools will be helpful.
 You could make an Excel or Google spreadsheet or go low-tech and map everything out on a white board or big piece of paper.

-Annette is finding that this exercise is not only practical but also helps relieve some of the angst:
+Annette found this exercise was not only practical but also helped relieve some of the angst:

-“My daughter just learned on April 1 which colleges accepted her application.
-She needs to make a quick decision among her ‘final four’ by May 1.
-That’s a big decision in a short time!
+“My younger daughter didn’t receive all her admission decisions until April 1.
+She had to choose quickly among her ‘final four’ by May 1.
+That was a big decision in a short time!
 To remove some of the emotion from the process, she created an Excel spreadsheet to list criteria and then weighted them for a final score for each of her potential schools.

-Some of the criteria seem straightforward, but some were very subjective, and others were surprising… My athletic second daughter wants to be sure there is a dojo nearby where she can practice judo.
-Two years ago, my tentative first child wanted a friend of the family to be within 30 minutes of campus and a major airport, with direct flights to home, within one hour.”
+Some of the criteria seem straightforward, but some were very subjective, and others were surprising… My athletic second daughter wanted to be sure there was a dojo nearby where she could practice judo.
+Two years earlier, my tentative first child wanted a friend of the family to be within 30 minutes of campus and a major airport, with direct flights to home, within one hour.”

 Choose from and add to this list to customize!